ATLi2001/LeetCode/README.md

 # LeetCode
 This repository contains my solutions to solving LeetCode coding problems in Java.
-Below lists the LeetCode id and problem names completed, organized by subject.
+Below lists the LeetCode id and problem names completed, organized by subject and in the order completed.

 ### Array Manipulation
 ```